3 Superb Japanese Food Markets You Should Not Miss

-Nishiki Market is less than a minute’s walk north of Shijō Street.
-The closest subway station is Shijō Station on the Karasuma Subway Line.
+Nishiki Ichiba is less than a minute’s walk north of Shijō Street, with the closest subway station being Shijō Station on the Karasuma Subway Line.
 The market is also within walking distance of both Karasuma and Kawaramachi Stations on the Hankyu Kyoto Line.
-It can easily be part of a travel itinerary that includes nearby Gion District and Yasaka Shrine.
+It can easily be part of a Kyoto travel itinerary that includes nearby Gion District and Yasaka Shrine.

 3. Tsukiji Outer Market, Tokyo (築地場外市場, Tsukiji Jōgai Shijō)

-First and foremost, Tsukiji Outer Market was not affected by the much-publicized Tsukiji Market shift of October 2018.
-What was relocated to Toyosu was the wholesale aspect of the market.
-The Outer Market's many shops remain in business where they have long been.
+First and foremost, Tsukiji Jōgai Shijō (or Tsukiji Outer Market) was not affected by the much-publicized Tsukiji Market shift of October 2018.
+What was relocated to Toyosu was the wholesale operation.
+The Outer Market's many shops remain in business at where they have long been.

 Tsukiji Outer Market is a short walk from Tsukiji Shijō Station on the Oedo Subway Line and Tsukiji Station on the Hibiya Subway Line.